tarcinapp/entity-persistence-service/README.md

 This is a known limitation in Loopback's implementation of field selection when dealing with models that allow arbitrary fields.

+### 3. Version Incrementation for Update All operations.
+When performing PATCH or PUT operations on a single record, the version field (_version) is automatically incremented by 1.
+However, for bulk update operations (updateAll), version tracking is not supported.
+The version field remains unchanged even when records are modified.

 # Development Status

 * All configurations are fully implemented for generic-entities.